Buttons for Good donates to charity every time you take an Uber

 The hack was built using the Button public SDK.
 Nappy said he normally goes to hackathons to help people integrate Button technology, but “this time we decided to take a different approach and actually participate.”

 The teams had 24 hours to build their hacks.
-Milbank said they were working “into the late night” to execute on their idea.
+Milbank said they were working “into the late night” to execute their idea.

-The hackathon is the first event at this week’s TechCrunch Disrupt event at Pier 36 in New York.
+The hackathon is the first event at this week’s TechCrunch Disrupt at Pier 36 in New York.

 0